tejbasavani/Smart-Medicine-Reminder-System/README.md

-# Smart-Medicine-Reminder-System
-Smart Medicine Reminder System is an embedded hardware project designed to help patients take medicines on time.
-The system evolved through multiple versions, adding features such as buzzer alerts, voice reminders, GSM notifications, LED pill indication, and weight-sensor based pill detection.
+Smart Medicine Reminder System

+This project is an embedded system designed to assist patients in taking medicines on time.
+The system evolved through multiple hardware and firmware iterations, gradually adding new features such as audio alerts, GSM communication, and pill monitoring.

+The project focuses on microcontroller-based automation, sensor integration, and real-time alert systems.